99003772/Python_Mini_Project/1_Requirements/README.md

 ## Introduction
-It is a Data Set problem that will allow to users to retrive data from data set.
-However, the input has form of the ps number,name,gmail.
-And output is  all student data .
+It is a Data Set problem that will allow users to retrive data from data set.
+However, the input is in the form of the ps number,name,email id.
+The required output is  all the candidate data.